What is simplified acquisition?

 Simplified acquisition is a contracting method which seeks to reduce the amount of work the government must undertake to evaluate an offer.
 When choosing a vendor in a simplified acquisition procurement, agencies need not bother with formal evaluation plans, establishing a competitive range, conducting discussions or scoring offers.
 Also, a contracting officer, not necessarily a source selection team, can choose the contract winner.
 Other contracting methods include sealed bidding and negotiated procurement.

 What is the simplified acquisition threshold?

 Because source selection is less arduous under simplified acquisition, the dollar value of contracts allowable under simplified acquisition theoretically is capped at $250,000 (per Section 805 of the FY18 National Defense Authorization Act).
-But, under a pilot program that the government keeps extending incrementally (it’s been in place since at least 1997), simplified acquisition procedures can be used in procurements worth up to $6.5 million (as of Jan.
-13, 2017, this was raised to $7 million, or $13 million when the acquisition is for commercial items that are to be used in support of a contingency operation or to facilitate the defense against or recovery from nuclear, biological, chemical, or radiological attack), provided that a contracting officer “reasonably expects,” based on market research, that offers will include only commercial items not worth more than that.
+But, under a pilot program that the government keeps extending incrementally (it’s been in place since at least 1997), simplified acquisition procedures can be used in procurements worth up to $7 million (or $13 million when the acquisition is for commercial items that are to be used in support of a contingency operation or to facilitate the defense against or recovery from nuclear, biological, chemical, or radiological attack), provided that a contracting officer “reasonably expects,” based on market research, that offers will include only commercial items not worth more than that.